viamrobotics/docs/content/en/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 -   [Resistor pack](http://amzn.to/2Dmainw)

-    -   You will be using a 100 ohms resistor, which is the resistor colored with brown-black-brown
+    -   You will be using a 100 Ohms resistor, which is the resistor colored with brown-black-brown

 -   [Blue LED](http://amzn.to/2Ex2v5q)